Quantum error detection in qubit-resonator star architecture: Error budget

 \section{Error budget}

-To find the dominating error source, we simulate the error detection circuit by suppressing one type of error each time.
-We simulate the circuit for $N=\{1,\ldots,20\}$ cycle and fit the fraction of successful runs and the probability to observe the correct logical state at the end of the $N$ cycles to obtain the rejection rate and logical error rate, respectively, Fig. \ref{fig:Error_budget}.
-From these numbers, we calculate the individual contribution of each error type.
+To find the dominating error source, we simulate the error detection circuit by disabling one type of error each time.
+We simulate the circuit for $N\in [1,10]$ cycle and fit the fraction of successful runs and the logical operator expectation value after the $N^{th}$ cycles to obtain the rejection rate $1-P_\mathrm{S}$ and logical error rate $\ler$, respectively, Fig.\ref{fig:Error_budget}.
+From these results, we calculate the individual contribution of each error type defined as the difference between the result where none are disabled and where this type is disabled.

 We find that the logical error rate is dominated by the contribution of the CZ gate and idling errors.
 This is also reflected in their contribution to the rejection rate.
 The readout errors affects more the rejected rate than the logical error per cycle.
 False positive error detection events, due to readout errors, are much more likely to happen than false negative because false negatives can be caught by the next cycle while one false positive would reject the entire run.
+We also notice a discrepancy between the simulated logical error rate where no error is disabled and the sum of each individual error contribution.
+This is due to the nonlinear dependency of the logical error rate on the physical error rate.